-- 1. From the Welcome to Android Studio dialog, select the Open an existing Android Studio project option. - 2.
+- 1. From the Welcome to Android Studio dialog, select the Open an Existing Project option. - 2.
 In the project selection dialog, navigate to and select the folder containing the project to be imported and click on OK.

 1.2 Feedback